davedub/handlepack/readme.md

 The [handlebars](http://handlebarsjs.com) loader for [webpack](https://github.com/webpack/webpack) requires some aliasing in its webpack config file.
 Partials are {{> pathTo/partial }}.
 Helpers are {{ pathTo/helper }}.
 But there is a ReferenceError in the Javascript console of "cant find variable: hbs".

-Routing to other pages (helpers, about) is not yet working.
-That will come once React and Babel are added, which is the next step.
+React and Babel have been added but routing to other pages is not yet set up.

 ## Installation